 Instructions for authors of articles to be submitted for publication in Psicoterapia e Scienze Umane should carefully follow the guidelines described in Italian on the web page "Norme redazionali" ["Instructions for authors"], and send the "Liberatoria" ["Agreement"] signed by the author(s) ("Information on the processing of personal data" is attached to this Agreement); this Agreement can be scanned and sent by e-mail.
-Authors who do not read Italian should personally contact the editor: Paolo Migone, M.D., Via Palestro 14, 43123 Parma PR, Italy, Tel./Fax +(39) 0521-960595, E-Mail <firstname.lastname@example.org>.
+Authors who do not read Italian should personally contact the editor: Paolo Migone, M.D., Via Palestro 14, 43123 Parma PR, Italy, Tel./Fax +(39) 0521-960595, e-mail <firstname.lastname@example.org>.

 Below there are the instructions for authors in English concerning four important aspects: Conflict of Interest, Informed Consent, Statement of Human and Animal Rights, and Guidelines for the Choice of Keywords.
 These instructions follow the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" of the International Committee of Medical Journal Editors (ICMJE) of February 2006.
 The journal Psicoterapia e Scienze Umane is member of the Committee on Publication Ethics (COPE): see Code of Ethics and COPE's "Core Practices" and "Ethical Guidelinesfor Peer Reviewers".